Idealized greenhouse model: Extensions

 The one-level atmospheric model can be readily extended to a multiple-layer atmosphere.
 In this case the equations for the temperatures become a series of coupled equations.
 These simple energy-balance models always predict a decreasing temperature away from the surface, and all levels increase in temperature as "greenhouse gases are added".
 Neither of these effects are fully realistic: in the real atmosphere temperatures increase above the tropopause, and temperatures in that layer are predicted (and observed) to decrease as GHG's are added.
 This is directly related to the non-greyness of the real atmosphere.

+An interactive version of a model with 2 atmospheric layers, and which accounts for convection, is available online.